nikoopolis/nikoopolis/README.md

-# beep beep

-hi im niko

-### pronouns
+# hello my name is niko
-he/him
+pronouns he/him

-### languages i like rn
-en // fr // es // el // zh

-### interested in
+b2 french, currently studing in paris

-nlp, computational linguistics, speech science, and ai 🤖🗣
+i'm interested in nlp, computational linguistics, speech science, and ai 🤖🗣

 <!--
 **nikoopolis/nikoopolis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.